rosen777/bookee-challenge/README.md

 # BookeeChallenge

 The purpose of this challenge is to fetch a list of users.
 On the left part of the list, the user’s email and id should appear in the following order (one below the other).
-On the right part of list, a Button or TouchableOpacity that displays the user’s name in an alert should appear.
+On the right part of list, a Button or a TouchableOpacity that displays the user’s name in an alert should appear.

 ## Getting Started